AlishaAng/AlishaAng.github.io/_projects/AI-Multiply.md

 ---
 title: "Bursty Dynamics Analysis Tool for Temporal Event Data"
 # type: "Consortium project"
-# excerpt: "Active member of the AI-MULTIPLY consortium, a UK-wide collaboration using AI to understand how multiple long-term conditions (MLTC) and polypharmacy interact across diverse populations and inform healthcare pathways."
+excerpt: "*bursty_dynamics* is a Python package designed to facilitate the analysis of temporal patterns in longitudinal data.
+It provides functions to calculate the burstiness parameter (BP) and memory coefficient (MC), detect event trains, and visualise results."
 collection: projects
 # imageurl: '/images/projects/train.png'
 date: 2024-09-19